whitecube/php-prices/README.md

 Please refer to [`brick/money`'s documentation](https://github.com/brick/money) for the full list of available features.

-> 💡 **Nice to know**: Most of the time, you'll be using modifiers to alter a price since its base value is meant to be somehow constant.
+> 💡 **Nice to know**: Whenever possible, you should prefer using modifiers to alter a price since its base value is meant to be constant.
 For more information on modifiers, please take at the ["Adding modifiers" section](#adding-modifiers) below.

 ## Setting units (quantities)